Pulled Over by Police in Colorado | Your Legal Rights

-With over 23,000 miles of highway in Colorado, Colorado law enforcement officers conduct traffic stops regularly to keep our roads safe.
+With more than 23,000 miles of highway in Colorado, the state’s law enforcement officers conduct traffic stops regularly to keep our roads safe.
 When pulled over by police, you are not automatically guilty of anything.
 But an officer can detain or cite you.
-This legal principle is probable cause.
+This legal principle is known as probable cause.

 Police must have reasonable suspicion to pull you over.
 A cause for reasonable suspicion is anything suggesting a driver is chemically impaired by alcohol or other mind-altering substances.